MEOM/navigation/readme.md

 }
 ```

 This prevents SVG icon being the clicked target element.
-In other words it should always the `<button>` itself.
+In other words it should always be the `<button>` itself.

 Hopefully this will be fixed in the JS at some point.